.

 Promthep Cape, Karon Viewpoint and some of the best sunsets in Thailand.

-Phuket’s west-facing coast means spectacular sunsets almost every evening during high season.
+Phuket is famous for its sunsets, thanks to a west-facing coast that delivers a show almost every evening during high season.
 Promthep Cape at the southern tip is the most famous sunset spot on the island.
 Karon Viewpoint (known locally as Khao Sam Haad) offers a view of three beaches at once: Kata Noi, Kata and Karon.
 The view from Big Buddha covers a wide stretch of the south.
 Windmill Viewpoint between Nai Harn and Ya Nui is another favourite.
 Sunsets here are the kind that make you stop what you are doing and just watch.

 Read More!